fondemen/vagrant-kubernetes/README.md

 The version of [Helm](https://helm.sh/) to install.
 Check https://github.com/helm/helm/releases.
 Must be above 3.
 Default is 3.5.3.

+#### MASTER_CRI
+The container runtime to use for the master.
+Possible values are containerd or docker.
+Define docker in order to build images on the first node.
+Default is containerd.

 ### Storage configuration

 #### LONGHORN_VERSION